Herring shoes is a family business which was started in 1966 by the father of current Product Director Adrian Herring.

 Customs and TAX

 Please note that orders from NON-EU countries have 20% tax deducted at source when you select the country of delivery on our site.
 Customers may incur some small Duty or Tax payment on delivery depending on your country's import laws.
 This is paid to DHL on delivery as they fast track customs by paying the duty for you and there may also be a handling fee.
-Import duties and handling fees are not Herring Shoes responsibility and we cannot refund any shoes that are returned to us due to non-payment of duty or fees.
-This is paid to DHL on delivery as they fast track customs by paying the duty for you.
+Import duties and handling fees are not Herring Shoes' responsibility.
+If you refuse to accept delivery and we have to get the shoes returned to us you will have to pay the courier and any duty costs out of any refund we make to you.

 In the event of replacements or repairs being sent to non-EU countries no duty is normally charged.